 In 2018, I co-founded Play Curious, a startup in which we create video games to explore and learn about the world around us.
+Check out that website to see all the details about our projects.

 Up to the end of 2017, I was the director of the CRI GameLab in Paris, creating open source games and tools.
 I lead the EU-India research project IncLudo, making games to promote diversity in the workplace.
 I created the open source game engine RedWire and the game analytics service RedMetrics.
 I have lead EU research projects such as Citizen Cyberlab.